radumazilu/Image-Search-microservice/README.md

-# Image-Search-microservice
+# Image-Search-Abstraction-API
-Image search api on Free Code Camp: https://www.freecodecamp.com/challenges/image-search-abstraction-layer
+A project in the Free Code Camp Curriculum: https://www.freecodecamp.com/challenges/image-search-abstraction-layer